 Identity theft is a crime that targets consumers and can potentially do serious damage to your personal finances.
 With the rapidly evolving innovations in technology, identity theft scams have become more complex in recent years and in many ways, have also become more devastating to victims.

 If you have been the victim of identity theft, you will need the help of an experienced attorney to make sure your rights are protected.
 Howard Silver is an experienced identity theft lawyer in Los Angeles, and he can help you through this difficult time.
 Please call 855-341-2611 today to schedule a free consultation.
+The Law Office of Howard D. Silver serves clients in Los Angeles, Ventura, Riverside and San Bernardino, California.

 What is Identity Theft?